A page is a document that is the foundation for the app’s layout. It has three main elements that can contain content: the header, footer, and body.

 - Billboard is a simple map viewer that contains a map and a controller widget.

-The header bar in some of the full-screen app templates is created with a Fixed Panel widget instead of using the Header from the Page settings.
-This allows you to enable and configure the Header for other pages if you create a multipage app.
-The Header and Footer content, layout, and settings are used by all the pages in the app for which you enable the Header or Footer.
+The header bar in some of the full-screen app templates is created with a Fixed Panel widget instead of using the Header setting from the page.
+This allows you to enable and configure the Header setting for other pages if you create a multipage app.
+The header and footer content, layout, and settings are used by all the pages in the app for which you enable the Header or Footer settings.

 - Scrolling page templates organized in blocks or screen groups.
-A Block is similar to a Row.
+A Block container is similar to a Row widget.
 Some examples are as follows:

 - General provides a long scrolling template to share your content.

 - Introduction is a template with a modular layout designed to showcase your images and headlines.

 - Gallery is a template designed with prominent thumbnail images to highlight your content.

 - Parallax is a template with a banner image at the top of the page and concludes with a screen group of scrolling panels.

 - Blank templates for full-screen and scrolling pages that you build and design from scratch.